Due to COVID 19 restrictions we are not taking any further placements until Spring 2021, and then subject to relaxation of current regulations.

 c) landscaping on the wee croft.

-The main tasks on the house for 2020 have been placing 150 sq. metres of turf sods on the roof this summer, (cut from our croft ground).
-During the autumn and winter we'll be moving indoors and lining the 12m roiundhouse with insulation and constructing the interior walls.
+The main tasks on the house for 2020 have been in placing 150 sq. metres of turf sods on the roof this summer, (cut from our croft ground).
+During the autumn and winter the 12m roundhouse roof has been lined with insulation and the next task is to start constructing the interior walls.

 There are a number of basic joinery ops needed too, and then help with basic construction tasks inside the main roundhouse when the weather deteriorates.